ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.5.2022
+- Node/npm took a massive crap a day or so ago and I'm still struggling to understand what's going on.
+I managed to determine it is a network error so I'm convinced that I may need to do something DNS-related as it wouldn't be the first time.
+In the mean time, I finished my resume and added it to my personal site and am going to finish my linkedin profile.
+The job hunt begins immediately after; very exciting!

 9.4.2022
 - I've been battling npm for hours now trying to understand what's going on.
 I can't use create react/next app or ever npm install.
 I've tried SO many different things, and I'm about to just clone an empty next project and use a TailwindCSS CDN just so I can get something going here.
 Again, there's no real guide, just bash your head against the wall until something works and learn from it.